Bülbül Hatun: Life

+Her origin is unknown, but the consorts of the Ottoman sultans were by custom normally concubines who came to the Ottoman Imperial harem via the Ottoman slave trade.

 Bülbül Hatun entered in the Bayezid's harem when he was still a prince and the governor of Amasya.
-She had two children, a son, Şehzade Ahmed, and a daughters, Hundi Sultan, who married Hersekzade Ahmed Pasha.
-Some indicated her as the mother of Ayşe Sultan and/or Hatice Sultan, also.
+She had three children, two daughters, Hatice Sultan and Hundi Sultan, and a son, Şehzade Ahmed.
+Some indicated her also as the mother of Ayşe Sultan, or maybe of an Ayşe Sultan who died in infancy.

 According to Turkish tradition, all princes were expected to work as provincial governors as a part of their training.
 Ahmed was sent to Çorum in 1480, and then to Amasya, and Bülbül accompanied him.

 She built and endowed a mosque and a soup kitchen in Ladik.
 At Amasya, she built another mosque, a school and a fountain.
 In Bursa she had endowed and built a religious college.
 She endowed a portion of her properties to the Enderun mosque in 1505.